 An added benefit is it doesn’t remove the dirt particles leaving everywhere messy as the hose brush does.

-If after trying one of the methods above, you find out the hoses are not cleaned to your taste, you can change the method and repeat the process.
+If after trying one of the methods above, you find out the hoses are not cleaned to your taste, you can change the method and

 After the Cleaning: